EdDuarte/website/content/posts/about.md

 ## Ethos

-Throughout my academic and professional career, I was lucky to have the opportunity to work in ambitious projects with fantastic people, assimilating experience from various domains ranging all aspects of the product development life cycle.
+Throughout my entire career, I have been very lucky to work in ambitious projects with fantastic people, assimilating experience from various domains ranging all aspects of the product development life cycle.

+I am enthusiastic about re-thinking and over-thinking systems to achieve optimized solutions.
 I firmly believe that having a wide breadth of understanding is vital to gain perspective when approaching specific challenges and to grow as an engineer.
 More than simply focusing on coding, I have always pushed myself to complete my tasks with a high standard of quality and polish, applying best practices and researching bleeding edge methods.
-I am enthusiastic about re-thinking and over-thinking systems to achieve optimized solutions.

 ## Work with me